 Magnesium and its functions

-Magnesium actively participates in numerous processes within the organism.
+Magnesium actively participates in numerous test processes within the organism.
 It facilitates the transmission of muscle and nerve impulses and supports energy production from glucose.
 Furthermore, Mg aids in building the skeleton in the metabolism of fats and insulin and in the synthesis of proteins.
 Therefore, it plays a crucial and decisive role in many situations.

 Symptoms of deficiency